An Introduction to Speaking

 Dialogues are extended drills with added context.
 They are exchanges between two individuals and consist of at least two lines.
 Since they are typically used for initial practice and not intended to be communicative, they should not be overly long.
 At the lowest level, 2-8 lines are sufficient.
 If these dialogues are to be used for practice, the instructor should provide students with all key language in the presentation stage of the lesson.

-The following table describes different types of dialogues.
+The following table describes different types of

 Dialogue Types for Practice